seanthegeek/mastodon-listmanager/README.md

 - Export the complete following or followers list of another user to a CSV file — even if that user is on a different server!
-- Export and import lists as CSV files
+- Export and import your lists as CSV files for easy sharing

 ## Installation